 Ques.
 What are the main topics in chapter 12 physics class 12 ncert solutions?

 Ans.
-The chapter 12 physics class 12 ncert solutions cover Rutherford's atomic model and the gold-foil scattering experiment, the drawbacks of Rutherford's model, Bohr's atomic model and its three postulates, hydrogen spectrum and the Rydberg formula, and the spectral series (Lyman, Balmer, Paschen, Brackett, Pfund).
+The chapter 12 physics class 12 NCERT solutions cover Rutherford's atomic model and the gold-foil scattering experiment, the drawbacks of Rutherford's model, Bohr's atomic model and its three postulates, the hydrogen spectrum and the Rydberg formula, and the spectral series (Lyman, Balmer, Paschen, Brackett, Pfund).

 Ques.
-What are the drawbacks of rutherford model of atom class 12?
+What are the drawbacks of the Rutherford model of the atom class 12?

 Ans.
 Two main drawbacks: (1) An accelerating electron in a circular orbit should continuously radiate energy and spiral into the nucleus, making the atom unstable; (2) The model predicts a continuous spectrum, but real atoms emit only at discrete spectral lines.